How to Focus on Studies Without Distractions

 Recommended Apps: - Headspace (Beginner-friendly) - Calm (Variety of options) - Insight Timer (Free and comprehensive)

-Strategy 5: Time Blocking and Scheduling
+Strategy 5: Time Blocking and Scheduling - How to Focus on Studies Without Distractions

 Random studying = Random results.